breatheco-de/capy-core/docs/fixtures/core/clean-environment.md

 # clean_environment

-It reset the environment before starting each test.
+It resets the environment before starting each test.